 Physician Assistants.
-In California, Physician Assistants are permitted to provide patient education, prescribe medication, establish treatment plans, perform physical exams, and take patient histories.
-A physician may supervise up to four Physician Assistants and may delegate caregiving duties within that physician's scope of practice.10 treatments; provide family planning services and prenatal care; and furnish drugs for chronic and acute illnesses.12 However, California does not allow Nurse Practitioners to practice independently.
+In California, physician assistants are permitted to provide patient education, prescribe medication, establish treatment plans, perform physical exams, and take patient histories.
+A physician may supervise up to four physician assistants and may delegate caregiving duties within that physician's scope of practice.10

-California has fewer Physician Assistants per 100,000 persons (about 21.7) than does the nation as a whole (about 25.0 per 100,000 persons).
-Nevertheless, the number of Physician Assistants has been growing over the last decade.
-From 2001 to 2009 there was a 62 percent increase in the number of PAs.11
+California has fewer physician assistants per 100,000 persons (about 21.7) than does the nation as a whole (about 25.0 per 100,000 persons).
+Nevertheless, the number of physician assistants has been growing over the last decade.
+From 2001 to 2009 there was a 62 percent increase in the number of physician assistants.11

 Nurse Practitioners.
-In California, Nurse Practitioners are permitted to diagnose, treat, evaluate and manage acute and chronic illness and disease.
+In California, nurse practitioners are permitted to diagnose, treat, evaluate and manage acute and chronic illness and disease.
 They are also permitted to conduct physical exams and obtain medical histories.
-They may order, perform, and interpret diagnostic studies; prescribe physical therapy and other rehabilitation
+They may order, perform, and interpret diagnostic studies; prescribe physical therapy and other rehabilitation treatments; provide family planning services and prenatal care; and furnish drugs for chronic and acute illnesses.
+However, California does not allow nurse practitioners to practice independently.

-The number of Nurse Practitioners in California doubled between 2004 and 2008, bringing the total in 2008 to approximately 17,000.13
+The number of nurse practitioners in California doubled between 2004 and 2008, bringing the total in 2008 to approximately 17,000.
+13

 Registered Nurses.
-In 2002 there was a projected shortage of RNs, and many initiatives were put into place to increase the state's supply of RNs.
-Consequently, 52 new nursing programs were approved, enrollment capacity increased by 92 percent, and student graduations increase by over 100 percent.
+In 2002, there was a projected shortage of RNs, and many initiatives were put into place to increase the state's supply of RNs.
+Consequently, 52 new nursing programs were approved, enrollment capacity increased by 92 percent, and student graduations increased by over 100 percent.

-According to a 2009 statewide survey,14 currently there is no shortage of nursing positions in California, but a shortage of those hiring RNs.
+According to a 2009 statewide survey, 14 currently there is no shortage of nursing positions in California, but a shortage of those hiring RNs.
 Employers reported the following reasons for not hiring new RN graduates: less employee turnover, delayed retirements of existing RNs, hiring freeze or budget constraints, decrease in patient census, and current staff working more shifts or converting from part-time to full-time.
 Still, the Board of Registered Nursing projects that as the economy improves and the current nursing workforce continues to age, there will be an exodus of the current RN workforce, which will result in major shortages of nurses.
-It is estimated that California will have a shortfall of 116,000 RNs by 2020, meeting only 65 percent of the state's demand for RNs, and a need for 108,000 more RNs to meet the benchmark of the national average of RNs per capita by 2020.15 Estimates from 2009, for example, show the state lagging the national average: California had 653 nurses for every 100,000 persons, or about 25 percent more per capita.16
+It is estimated that California will have a shortfall of 116,000 RNs by 2020, meeting only 65 percent of the state's demand for RNs, and needing an additional 108,000 to match the benchmark of the national average of RNs per capita by 2020.
+15 Estimates from 2009, for example, show the state lagging behind the national average: California had 653 nurses per 100,000 persons, while nationally, there were 825 nurses per 100,000 persons, approximately 25 percent more.
+16

-One should also note that registered nurses (RNs) could help fill the demand for primary care services (and chronic care management) as a result of ACA because nurses' regular and close contact with patients could help coordinate the care of patients in a patient-centered care model (as promoted in health care reform).17
+It should be noted that RNs could help fill the demand for primary care services (and chronic care management) as a result of ACA because nurses' regular and close contact with patients could help coordinate the care of patients in a patient-centered care model (as promoted in the ACA).17